 Now that you know all about essential oils for varicose veins, choose your favorite and use it in a hot or cold compress, as a massage oil, or even in the bath.
-To make a cold or hot compress for your varicose veins, for example, Healthline recommends "soaking a cloth in a blend of five drops of essential oils and 1 liter of water."
-Then, apply the compress to the affected area for 15 minutes, and "keep your legs elevated during application."
+To make a cold or hot compress for your varicose veins, soak a cloth in a blend of a few drops of essential oil and water.
+Apply the compress to the affected area for 15 minutes while keeping your legs elevated.